bradygrapentine/tamagotchi-front-end/README.md

 I built this application using Javascript and React Hooks as part of my course work at Suncoast Developers Guild.

+My application lets you create and interact with Katagotchi pets.
+You can scold, feed, and play with them!
+Be careful though.
+You can't treat them carelessly forever...

 It relies on my [TamagotchiAPI](https://github.com/bradygrapentine/TamagotchiAPI).
 It was really rewarding to use everything we learned about the front end and an application we'd previously built during the back-end unit to build something fun.

 Enjoy!